matiaspaavilainen/RealConstellations/README.md

 - View should be atleast relative to Earth, with toggle for hemispheres
   - First person view, how to control
-  - Maybe detect user location from IP
+  - Maybe detect user location from IP <https://dev.maxmind.com/geoip/geolocate-an-ip/databases/>
-  - If Earth modelled, user can select the location.
+  - If Earth simulated, user can select the location <https://github.com/dr5hn/countries-states-cities-database>
   - Possibly user could set viewing position to any star, to see how the constellations would look like from there
 - Possibility to click on the constellation to zoom into it and display information
   - AVG distance from Earth